-4.3.1 Maximize the impact of the Southeast Tech Foundation.
+4.2.1 Maximize the impact of the Southeast Tech Foundation.

-- As noted action 4.2.1, the purpose of the Foundation is currently to secure resources for student scholarships.
+- The current purpose of the Foundation is to secure resources for student scholarships.
 To leverage it as the principal fundraising tool supporting the implementation of Southeast Tech's strategic vision, the Foundation's mission will need to be broadened to include responsibilities for satisfying or allaying costs for multiple expenditure categories.
-It will also need additional capacity to be able to accommodate this enhanced role. - The Southeast Tech Foundation Board should be fully leveraged in discussions on the entity's current and proposed contributions to the resourcing of the school's strategic needs and opportunities.
+It will also need additional capacity to be able to accommodate this enhanced role. - The Southeast Tech Foundation Board should be fully leveraged in discussions on the entity's current and proposed contributions to the resourcing of the Institute's strategic needs and opportunities.
+The Southeast Tech Alumni Association should also be a key partner in supporting the Foundation in identifying and pursuing philanthropic opportunities and investments.

-4.3.2 Continue identifying and securing high-impact governmental and non-profit grants.
+4.2.2 Continue identifying and securing high-impact governmental and non-profit grants.

 - Southeast Tech has demonstrated success in seeking out, applying for, and winning competitive grant awards.
-These funds are important supplements to dedicated sources and can often make or break the Institute's ability to capitalize new programs and initiatives. - Consideration should be given to retaining or contracting for full-time capacity to pursue and secure grants from all eligible sources.
-In addition, Southeast Tech should continue to reach out to all potential partners to explore opportunities to jointly apply for high-dollar grants.
+These funds are important supplements to dedicated sources and can often make or break the Institute's ability to capitalize new programs and initiatives. - Consideration should be given to retaining or creating a position to pursue and secure grants from all eligible sources.
+This could take the form of hiring a full-time professional grant writer or coordinator at Southeast Tech or its Foundation.
+In addition, the Institute should continue to reach out to all potential partners to explore opportunities to jointly apply for high-dollar grants.